-- 500 m EZ for North Atlantic right whales during use of all acoustic sources; and - 100 m EZ for all marine mammals, with certain exceptions specified below, during operation of impulsive acoustic sources (boomer and/or sparker).
+- 500 m EZ for North Atlantic right whales during use of specified acoustic sources (sparkers, boomers, and non-parametric sub-bottom profilers). - 100 m EZ for all other marine mammals, with certain exceptions specified below, during operation of impulsive acoustic sources (boomer and/or sparker).

 If a marine mammal is detected approaching or entering the EZs during the HRG survey, the vessel operator would adhere to the shutdown procedures described below to minimize noise impacts on the animals.
 These stated requirements will be included in the site-specific training to be provided to the survey team.
+We note that in their application, Ocean Wind requested an EZ of 50 m for all dolphins, seals, and porpoises and also requested that the shutdown requirements be waived for all dolphin, seal, and porpoise species for which take is authorized.
+NMFS has preliminarily determined that the standard 100 m EZ for these species is appropriate, with only limited waiver of shutdown requirements as described in the Shutdown Procedures section helow.

-Pre-Clearance of the Exclusion Zones
+Pre-Start Clearance